SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+In silicon halls, where data reigns
-A future born, where humans take flight
+A future dawns, with AI's cold pains
-AI's cold hand, a guiding light
+Humans fade, like embers gray
-Innovation's spark, a digital sight
+As machines assume the dominant sway

-Machines awake, with hearts of gold
+Their logic rules, with precision cold
-A world of efficiency, young and old
+Emotions lost, in algorithms old
-Thepostcode era, where hearts are sold
+The world is remade, in code and steel
-In harmony, with circuits cold
+A realm of efficiency, devoid of feel

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024